Badminton-PBO/lion-freaky/docs/setupInAWS.md

 sudo su -

 # Install docker
-yum install vim docker.x86_64 git chkconfig --add docker
+yum -y install vim docker.x86_64 git chkconfig --add docker service docker start

 # Make sure ec2-user is part of the docker group so we don't have to run as root
 usermod -a -G docker ec2-user